Start Planning: Book your Manaslu Circuit Adventure for 2024/2025 !

 Manaslu Circuit Trek Difficulty (Altitude Sickness, Acclimatization, and Training)

-All trekking routes of Manaslu reach up to 5106 meters in altitude i.e Larkya La Pass.
-So it can cause altitude sickness to trekkers.
-While you are crossing Larkya La Pass, you may encounter altitude sickness.
-So, before you embark on your Manaslu trek, you should understand its symptoms and also should have knowledge of the process of acclimatization.
-And note that all the trekking in Manaslu is moderate but quite strenuous.
-Nevertheless, a trekker, aged between 58 – 65 years can also successfully complete this trek if s/he takes proper acclimatization during the trek.
-For detailed information, check out the Manaslu circuit trek difficulty.
+All trekking routes in the Manaslu region reach up to 5,106 meters in altitude at Larkya La Pass, which can cause altitude sickness.
+While crossing Larkya La Pass, you may encounter altitude sickness.
+Therefore, before embarking on your Manaslu circuit trek, it is essential to understand its symptoms and the process of acclimatization.
+Note that although all the trekking in Manaslu is moderate, it can be quite strenuous.
+Nevertheless, a trekker aged between 58-65 years can successfully complete this trek with proper acclimatization.

 Travel and Trekking Insurance for Manaslu Circuit Trek

 The packing list for Manaslu Circuit Trek differs in different seasons, which includes some important items.
+Trekking gears like Down Jacket, Sleeping bag, Hiking boots, Trekking Poles, Trousers, Sunglasses, T-shirts, Hiking socks etc are mostly required for the trip.
 Some of the items can be rented.
 But we suggest some personal things that you should bring with you to Nepal.
-Find a complete packing list for Manaslu Trek here.

 Necessary Permit for Manaslu Circuit Trek

-Foreigners need 3 different permits to trek.
-Moreover, it needs a special restricted permit, which requires at least 2 trekkers and a local guide to acquire.
+Foreigners need 3 different permits to trek Manaslu.
+The permits are Restricted Area Permit, Manaslu Conservation Area Permit, and Annapurna Conservation Area Permit.
+Moreover, it needs a special restricted permit, which requires at least 2 trekkers and a local guide.
+It is mandatory for restricted area like Manaslu, Upper Mustang, Upper Dolpo Trek etc.

 Communication Medium in Manaslu Circuit Trek